John Gerner, Managing Director

 He has been a speaker at many annual conventions for the International Association of Amusement Parks and Attractions (IAAPA).
 Most recently, he spoke about "Attraction Development and Expansion: Taking the First Steps."
 Click here for the presentation slides.
 In the past, he spoke on "Modeling the Visitor Experience."
 Click here for his presentation slides.
 In 2005, he spoke on "How Much is Your Attraction Worth?
 Identifying and Maintaining Value."
 Click here to download his presentation slides.
 He has also been a speaker at the World Waterpark Association (WWA) annual convention.
 He was a member of IAAPA's Facility Operations Committee.
 He also was a featured speaker at a management workshop in Brazil.
 Click here for an article describing the event.

-He has been interviewed and quoted by the Wall Street Journal, Business Week, CFO Europe, Canadian Business, USA Today, Hollywood Reporter, Variety and many local newspapers.
+He has been interviewed and quoted by Bloomberg TV, National Public Radio (NPR), the Wall Street Journal, CNN, NBC News, Canadian Business, and many local newspapers.
 Click here to read selected comments to the press on a variety of leisure industry subjects.

 He has contributed articles to Amusement Business, Funworld, and World's Fair.
 He served as the tourism specialist on a Regional/Urban Design Assistance Team (R/UDAT) program jointly sponsored by the American Institute of Architects and the Royal Architectural Institute of Canada.
 He was a guest lecturer at the University of California in Los Angeles (UCLA) on the subject of developing leisure attractions.

-He is a graduate of the College of William and Mary ('80), double-majoring in education and philosophy, and was recently interviewed by his alumni association.
+He is a graduate of the College of William and Mary ('80), double-majoring in education and philosophy.
+He was interviewed by the alumni association.
 Click here for that profile article.

 John is active in his local community, and is Chief Election Officer at his voting precinct.
 Click here for his comments on election day in 2008.

-He served as the City of Richmond's Liaison Consultant for the Performing Arts Committee, representing both the Mayor and City Council.
+He is currently Vice Chair of the Navy Hill Development Advisory Commission.
+Previously, he served as the City of Richmond's Liaison Consultant for the Performing Arts Committee, representing both the Mayor and City Council.
 Click here for a profile article in the city's local newspaper.
 In the Fall of 2006, he helped tone down the rhetoric on both sides and cooperatively resolve this difficult issue.
 The committee's report recommended a scaled-down compromise plan that included City ownership of the Carpenter Center and Mayoral appointment of board members.
 This approach was later approved by City Council.
-He was also the City Administration's Consultant for School System Funding.
-He is currently the president of the Union Hill Civic Association.
+He was also the City Administration's Consultant for School System Funding and a past president of the Union Hill Civic Association.